valboz/RTModel/README.md

 ## Installation

-The easiest way to install `RTModel` is through `pip`
+The easiest way to install `RTModel` is through `pip`.

+First clone this repository.

+Then go to the repository directory and type

 ```
-pip install RTModel
+pip install .
 ```

 Currently, `RTModel` works on Linux and Windows, requiring Python >= 3.6.